GlennStreetman/iplogservice/README.md

 1. Login to AWS console and navigate to route53, click hosted zones, and select the desired hosted zone name hyperlink.
 2. Click "hosted zone details" and take note of the "hosted zone Id".
 You will need it while setting up CloudFormation stacks.
-3. Navigate to "Cloudformation" in the AWS.
+3. Navigate to "CloudFormation" in the AWS.
 This applications cloud formation stacks should be able to be deployed to most regions.
 However, the A-Record for the stack management page needs to be hosted in us-east-1 to meet CloudFormation requirements.
 Make sure your current region is us-east-1
 4. Click "create stack" & select "with new resource".
-5. Click "template is ready" -> upload a template file -> choose file -> navigate to ./cloudformation and select "ipManagment.us-east-1.yml" then click next.
+5. Click "template is ready" -> upload a template file -> choose file -> navigate to ./CloudFormation and select "ipManagment.us-east-1.yml" then click next.

 ![new stack](./img/newstack.png)